Ronne Froman

 Veronica Froman-Blue, better known by her maiden name Veronica "Ronne" Froman (RADM, USN, Ret.), is an American retired naval officer.
 She was the first woman to serve as commander of the United States Navy Region Southwest, a position known as the "Navy Mayor of San Diego".
 She retired from the Navy in 2001 with the rank of rear admiral, after a 31-year career.

-Following her retirement she took on several high-profile civilian positions in San Diego, California: chief of business operations for the San Diego Unified School District; CEO of the local chapter of the American Red Cross; and the first Chief Operating Officer for the city of San Diego.
-She is a strong supporter of the Monarch School, a public school for homeless youth; she is the past CEO and chairman of the school's board of directors and still serves on the board.
+Following her retirement she took on several high-profile civilian positions in San Diego, California: chief of business operations for San Diego Unified School District; CEO of the local chapter of the American Red Cross; and the first chief operating officer for the City of San Diego.
+She is a strong supporter of Monarch School, a public school for homeless youth; she is the past CEO and chairman of the school's board of directors and still serves on the board.

 Military career

 Froman was born in Uniontown, Pennsylvania, and graduated from Seton Hill College.
 She received a Navy commission in 1970 as a General Unrestricted Line Officer.
 When she retired in 2001 as a rear admiral (two-star admiral), she was one of the highest-ranking female officers in the Navy.
 During her military career the role of women in the Navy was greatly expanded.
 "When I joined, we (women) couldn't go to sea; we didn't have command; there were no lady admirals", she said in 2009.
 "It kind of evolved over the years I was in the Navy."

 Her assignments during her 31-year career included commanding the Navy's Southwest Region from 1997 until 2000.
 She was the first woman to hold that position.
 The command supports Navy shore installations in six western states and is headquartered in San Diego.
 The commander of the Southwest Region is often referred to as the "Navy Mayor of San Diego".
 At the time the Southwest Region employed approximately 86,000 sailors and 35,000 civilians.
 There were 56 ships, five submarines and 600 aircraft home-ported in the region.

 She also served two high-level assignments at the Pentagon, including Director of Shore Readiness for the Chief of Naval Operations from 2000 to 2001.
 During her time on active duty she received the U.S. Department of Defense Distinguished Service Medal and the United States Navy Distinguished Service Medal.